AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-creative-cloud.md

 * [Use Adobe Asset Link](#use-asset-link)

 ## Create directory trusting between Creative Cloud and Experience Cloud Admin Consoles {#directory-trusting-cc-assets-essentials-consoles}

+If your Creative Cloud is deployed in a separate Adobe Admin Consle from the one with Assets Essentials (Experience Cloud solution), you need to add trust relationship between the two consoles.

 To integrate Creative Cloud and Assets Essentials applications, the users that are available in Admin Console for Creative Cloud must be made available in Admin Console for Experience Cloud.
 If Creative Cloud and Assets Essentials are deployed into separate Admin Consoles, trust relationship between them is required to enable this.